Stacked glass payment cards with a cedi symbol, arched gate monument, and Ghanaian flag

 Ghana recorded over $10 billion in cryptocurrency transactions by November 2025 (up from $6 billion the year before), with an estimated 3 million Ghanaians participating in digital asset markets.
 The regulatory framework positions Ghana alongside Kenya and South Africa as one of Africa's three most structured crypto markets.

-COCA, Kolo, Tria, Crypto.com, ether.fi, KAST, and RedotPay serve Ghanaian residents under global coverage.
+COCA, Kolo, Tria, Crypto.com, ether.fi, KAST, and RedotPay are available to Ghanaian residents.
 The VASP Act 2025 provides a clear legal framework for crypto card usage - crypto is no longer in a regulatory gray zone.

 Tax Treatment of Card Rewards in Ghana